How to Use a Menstrual Cup: A Step-by-Step Guide

 4. Twist and rotate the cup to make sure it is suctioned and won’t leak.

-One of the benefits of using a cup is you can leave it in for up to 12 hours.
-This is obviously dependent on how heavy your period is, so test it out at home first to see what works for you.
+One of the benefits of using a cup is your teen can leave it in for up to 12 hours.
+This is obviously dependent on how heavy their period is, so they can test it out at home first to see what works for them.

-If you are nervous about leaking, you can try a menstrual cup and a pair of period-proof underwear or reusable pads.
+If they are nervous about leaking, they can try a menstrual cup and a pair of period-proof underwear or reusable pads.
+They're a perfect pairing.

 Further reading: How to insert a tampon